 We often perform aortic surgery using a stent graft, which is a fabric tube with metal wire supports.
 This allows us to reinforce your aorta wall and prevent the damaged area from rupturing.
 We make a small incision in your groin and use a catheter to guide an endovascular stent graft through your blood vessels to the site of the aneurysm.
 The most common surgical procedures are:

 - Aortic Root Replacement, also called a modified Bentall procedure, is what we typically use to treat aneurysmal disease of the aortic root, aortic root abscess, and acute and chronic aortic dissections.
-At Mount Sinai Heart, we use mechanical or bioprosthetic (made of bovine or porcine material) valve conduits, which are particularly long-lasting).
+At Mount Sinai Fuster Heart Hospital, we use mechanical or bioprosthetic (made of bovine or porcine material) valve conduits, which are particularly long-lasting).

 - Aortic Arch Replacement, also known as a trifurcated graft technique or elephant trunk stage I, is appropriate if you have aneurysmal disease of the aortic arch, mycotic (infected) aneurysm, chronic atheroembolism, or chronic aortic dissection.